 You have worked hard to settle your clients’ cases: from case intake and evaluation, discovery, demand letters and now to mediation.
-You’ve tried to manage your client’s expectations, understand their needs and listen to their hopes and fears.
+You’ve tried to manage your client’s expectations, understand their needs, and listen to their hopes and fears.
 But have you considered discussing a structured settlement with your client to help them achieve their future goals or to meet their ongoing needs?

 Because structured settlements can only be offered during the settlement negotiation process to preserve the tax treatment of the payments, our members encourage plaintiff attorneys to, at the very least, mention what a structured settlement is and that it is available to the client before the settlement is final.

 We encourage you to refer your clients to the NSSTA website for objective and educational information regarding structured settlements.
-From this website, you or the client can locate structured settlement consultants in their area who are NSSTA members using the “Find a Member” button.
+From this website, you or your client can locate structured settlement consultants in their area who are NSSTA members using the “Find a Member” button.

 Why Recommend Structured Settlements to Your Clients